Food, fuel shortages hit Tunisian shops

 Some grocery shops have restricted customers to single packs of items in short supply, while queues outside petrol stations have blocked traffic in parts of the capital.

-President Kais Saied and his government have not commented on the shortages except by announcing an intention to target commodities speculators and hoarders, and by saying they would restructure Tunisia's oil company.
+President Kais Saied and his government have not commented on the shortages except by announcing an intention to target commodities speculators and hoarders.
+However, Saied on Friday, 26 August, sacked the head of Tunisia's petroleum distribution company.

-The government sells many imported goods at a highly subsidised rate and a global commodities squeeze has pushed up international prices.

 "There's no oil or sugar or butter and there is a big shortage of biscuits and snacks," said Azzouz, a shopkeeper in the working class Ettadamon district of Tunis.